Sandy King (producer)

-Sandra Ann King (born March 8, 1952) is an American film producer and businesswoman who is known for Body Bags, In the Mouth of Madness, Village of the Damned, Vampires, and Ghosts of Mars, all of which were directed by her husband John Carpenter.
+Sandra Ann King (born March 8, 1952) is an American film producer, script supervisor, and comic book publisher.
+She is the founder and chief executive of Storm King Productions and its comics division, Storm King Comics, and is best known for producing a series of horror and science-fiction films directed by her husband, John Carpenter, including They Live, In the Mouth of Madness, Village of the Damned, Vampires, and Ghosts of Mars.

-Sandy is the co-founder and chief executive officer of Storm King Productions and its division Storm King Comics.
 She co-created the comic book series Asylum, in which Carpenter is also involved.